 Process automations in insurance help by freeing up employees from time-consuming manual tasks, drive efficiency and speed up processes.
 Digitizing the Schedule-of-charge and automating the verification process is an important step towards reducing the time to process claims.

-This whitepaper explores the SOC automation and verification feature of our CLAIMSLive Health Platform.
+This case study explores the SOC automation and verification feature of our CLAIMSLive Health Platform.